dialpad/dialtone/packages/dialtone-tokens/.github/CONTRIBUTING.md

 ## Style Dictionary Configuration

-sd-transforms and token-transformer each have their own style dictionary configuration.
-You can find this in `build-sd-transforms.js` and `build-token-transformer.js` respectively. sd-transforms has it's own built in transform group `custom/css/tokens-studio` which we add some custom transforms to. token-transformer's configuration is more manual.
+sd-transforms has a style dictionary configuration.
+You can find this in `build-sd-transforms.js`. sd-transforms has it's own built in transform group `custom/css/tokens-studio` which we add some custom transforms to.
 See style dictionary's documentation for more info. <https://amzn.github.io/style-dictionary>

 We have to use some custom transformers to get the desired output we want.
-These are stored in `dialtone-transforms.js` and can be used in both sd-transforms and token-transformer as needed.
+These are stored in `dialtone-transforms.js` and can be used as needed.

 For more details on the above, please read the [Style Dictionary Documentation](https://amzn.github.io/style-dictionary/#/architecture)